John Crowley (author): Career

 In 1989 Crowley and his wife Laurie Block founded Straight Ahead Pictures to produce media (film, video, radio and internet) on American history and culture.
-Crowley has written scripts for short films and documentaries, many historical documentaries for public television; his work has received numerous awards and has been shown at the New York Film Festival, the Berlin Film Festival, and many others.
+Crowley wrote scripts for short films and documentaries, and many historical documentaries for public television; his work received numerous awards and has been shown at the New York Film Festival, the Berlin Film Festival, and many others.
 His scripts include The World of Tomorrow (on the 1939 World's Fair), No Place to Hide (on the bomb shelter obsession), The Hindenburg (for HBO), and FIT: Episodes in the History of the Body (American fitness practices and beliefs over the decades; with Laurie Block).

-Crowley's correspondence with literary critic Harold Bloom, and their mutual appreciation, led in 1993 to Crowley taking up a post at Yale University, where he teaches courses in Utopian fiction, fiction writing, and screenplay writing.
+Crowley's correspondence with literary critic Harold Bloom, and their mutual appreciation, led in 1993 to Crowley taking up a post at Yale University, where he taught courses in Utopian fiction, fiction writing, and screenplay writing.
 Bloom claimed on Contentville.com that Little, Big ranks among the five best novels by a living writer, and included Little, Big, Ægypt (The Solitudes), and Love & Sleep in his canon of literature (in the appendix to The Western Canon, 1994).
 In his Preface to Snake's-Hands, Bloom identifies Crowley as his "favorite contemporary writer", and the Ægypt series as his "favorite romance...after Little, Big".

+His novel Ka: Dar Oakley in the Ruin of Ymr, published in 2017, was met with considerable critical recognition, earning the Mythopoeic Award in 2018 and receiving a nomination for the World Fantasy Award for Best Novel the same year.
+Critics were notably generous in their assessments, with many drawing comparisons between the work's scope and ambition and that of Crowley's previous novels, Little, Big and the Aegypt series, situating it within the broader tradition of his most celebrated writing.

+Some of his nonfiction writing appeared bimonthly in Harper's Magazine in the form of his "Easy Chair" column, which ended in 2016.

+From 1993 he taught creative writing at Yale University.
+In 1992 he received the Award in Literature from the American Academy and Institute of Arts and Letters.

-Crowley has also taught at the Clarion West Writers' Workshop held annually in Seattle, Washington.
+Crowley also taught at the Clarion West Writers' Workshop held annually in Seattle, Washington.

+Personal life and death

+Crowley married film producer and researcher Laurie Block in 1984, and their twins were born in 1987.
+They lived in Massachusetts.

+Crowley died in Conway, Massachusetts on August 8, 2026, at the age of 83.